ryanatkn/gro/src/docs/build.md

 ## build caching

-Gro automatically caches builds to skip expensive rebuilds when nothing has changed.
+Gro caches builds to skip expensive rebuilds when nothing has changed.
-The cache is **enabled by default** and uses your **git commit hash** as the primary cache key.

-The cache invalidates when:
+The cache key has two components:

-- git commit changes: any change to source code, dependencies (when committed), or config files
+- git commit hash - tracks code, dependencies, and config files
-- custom `build_cache_config` changes (optional):
-  external inputs like environment variables or feature flags (see [config.md](config.md#build_cache_config))
+- `build_cache_config` hash - optional, for tracking external inputs like environment variables or feature flags (see [config.md](config.md#build_cache_config))

+The cache invalidates when either component changes.

-When the cache is valid, the build is skipped:
+When the cache is valid:

 ```bash
 gro build